mosip/postgres-init/postgres-init/README.md

 # Postgres Upgrade

 ## Overview
 * Used to upgrade the schemas and required data from one MOSIP version to another.
 * It can upgrade one version at a time.
-* In case the need is to upgrade multiple versions, the same needs to be updated sequentially in upgrade.csv.
+* In case, you want to upgrade multiple versions, the same needs to be updated sequentially in upgrade.csv.

 ## Install

 ### Docker
-* Make sure docker is installed and user has ncessary priviledge to run docker commands.
+* Make sure docker is installed and the user has the necessary privileges to run docker commands.
 *  Set below mentioned ENV variables in the system:
    * DB_SERVERIP
    * DB_PORT